gnascimento/lgtm-stack/README.md

 make install-local # For local testing, for using GCP cloud storage use make install-gcp and set PROJECT_ID
 ```

-This will install the LGTM stack with the default configuration for local development with the dependencies (promtail, dashboards, prometheus).
+This will install the LGTM stack with the default configuration for local with the dependencies (promtail, dashboards, prometheus).
 If you want to customize the installation, you can edit the `helm/values-lgtm.local.yaml` file.

 ### Option 2: Manual Installation